Gorge-ous Days at Carnarvon (Part 1)

 Back to all latest updates >

 On the drive into Carnarvon Gorge, we stumbled across the C-47B Dakota aircraft crash memorial.
-Tucked quietly off the side of the road, it’s one of those unexpected roadside stops that gives you pause.
-The memorial honours the crew and passengers who lost their lives in 1943, and it’s a peaceful spot to stretch your legs and reflect for a moment.
-Among the gum trees and birdsong, it added a layer of quiet history to the start of our visit—reminding us that even in remote places like this, there are stories worth remembering.
+The memorial honours the crew and passengers who lost their lives in 1943.
+Among the gum trees and birds, it added a layer of quiet history to the start of our visit, reminding us that even in remote places like this, there are stories worth remembering.

 We pulled into Sandstone Park a little earlier than expected, set up camp quickly, and realised there was no way we were waiting until tomorrow to start exploring.
 With the afternoon light softening and our legs restless, we headed out to find the Rock Pool.